Facets-cloud/module-development-examples/README.md

      - `spec`: An object where the resource configuration is captured.
 The fields within this object are described by the underlying module's `facets.yaml`.

 1. **Intent**:
-   - An intent represents a specific capability or function that a module is designed to provide, such as `mysql`, `postgres`, etc.
+   - An intent tells the type of resource.
+It represents a specific capability or function that a module is designed to provide, such as `mysql`, `postgres`, etc.
    - Intents define the purpose of a module and what it aims to achieve.
    - Modules implementing the same intent should adhere to a common output structure to ensure interoperability, allowing them to be interchangeable within a system.
    - You can list available intents using the following command: